SEBI Registered Research Analyst vs Investment Advisor: Key Differences Explained

 If an advisor demands fees significantly above these limits or proposes a profit-sharing arrangement, it may indicate a potential regulatory compliance issue that investors should examine carefully.

-This is one of the most searched questions by investors who have paid membership fees to advisory firms and then experienced poor performance, non-responsiveness, alleged misrepresentation or service-related disputes.
+This is one of the most searched questions by investors who have paid membership fees to advisory firms and then experienced poor performance, non-responsiveness, alleged misrepresentation, or service-related disputes.

-The answer is nuanced and depends on how the fee was charged and whether regulations were violated.
+When asking can I get refund from SEBI registered RA, the answer is nuanced and depends on how the fee was charged and whether regulations were violated.

 SEBI registration itself does not create an automatic refund entitlement.